Cybersecurity

 Run this validation exercise quarterly.
 Pull 10 closed incidents from your tracking system.
 Strip the severity labels.
 Ask three senior analysts to independently re-classify each incident using your documented criteria.

 If the analysts disagree on more than 20% of the tickets, your classification criteria are insufficient.
-The framework below eliminates this disagreement by replacing subjective judgment with structured evaluation.
+A structured evaluation framework eliminates this disagreement by replacing subjective judgment with four measurable factors.

 2. Distribute the stripped tickets to three senior analysts for independent classification.